hollisgr/sub_service/readme.md

 # Simple CRUDL app

-Simple CRUD application built with Golang using Gin framework, PGX library for PostgreSQL connectivity, Swag for generating API documentation, and Logrus for structured logging.
+Simple CRUDL application (subscriptions) built with Golang using Gin framework, PGX library for PostgreSQL connectivity, Swag for generating API documentation, and Logrus for structured logging.

 ## Overview